 Things were even worse in places like Wicklow, always dodgy territory for government forces.
 There, the disarmament campaigns carried an even nastier sectarian edge in difficult country, and atrocities were widespread, practically sanctioned by local authorities.
 The local militia were viewed as highly suspect, and many of their membership were purged in this time.
 Pikes were found or handed in: indeed, they soon became expensive items, as common people became desperate to have anything with which to hand into the bloody-minded troops who continued to burn homes and farms, and brutally torture those who resisted or simply refused to aid them.

 The Irish government watched proceedings from Dublin.
-While the Ascendency representatives were hay with Abercromby’s absence and a harsh policy against perceived threats, there were also rumblings of unhappiness when gentry land and homes were destroyed.
+While the Ascendency representatives were happy with Abercromby’s absence and a harsh policy against perceived threats, there were also rumblings of dissatisfaction when gentry land and homes were destroyed.
 But the results spoke for themselves.
-Thousands of guns and pikes recovered, and seditious elements utterly smashed in large parts of the country.
+Thousands of guns and pikes had been recovered, and seditious elements utterly smashed in large parts of the country.
 As May continued, Camden and his cabinet had reasons to be optimistic.

 On May the 19th, they found another one, when Lord Edward FitzGerald was arrested.

 To read the rest of the entries in this series, click here to go to the index.